-The German Intraday Cap Future is the first of EEX’s Energiewende products.
-It allows trading participants to trade price spikes on the German intraday market up to four weeks in advance.
-Its underlying is a newly developed price index (ID3-Price) for the intraday market that captures the scarcity price signal emerging in the last few hours before delivery.
+The German Intraday Cap/Floor Future are the first of EEX’s Energiewende products.
+They allow trading participants to trade positive and negative price spikes on the German intraday market up to four weeks in advance.
+The underlying is a newly developed price index (ID3-Price) for the intraday market that captures the scarcity/surplus price signal emerging in the last few hours before delivery.

-The Cap Future is a cash-settled derivative contract with which EEX establishes an explicit price reference for flexibility on the German Power market.
+EEX's Cap and Floor Futures are cash-settled derivative contracts with which EEX establishes explicit price references for flexibility on the German Power market.

-With the chosen threshold, it is ensured that the German Intraday Cap future only captures hours with high prices on the intraday market while at the same time guaranteeing a non-zero payout at settlement as often as possible.
+With the chosen thresholds, it is ensured that the German Intraday Cap and Floor Futures only capture hours with high or low prices on the intraday market, respectively, while at the same time guaranteeing a non-zero payout at settlement as often as possible.

-Advantages of Trading German Intraday CAP Futures at EEX
+Advantages of Trading German Intraday Cap/Floor Futures at EEX

-- First standardised financial futures to hedge against price spikes on the intraday market resulting from the growing share of renewables
+- First standardised financial futures to hedge against positive or negative price spikes on the intraday market resulting from the growing share of renewables

 - Futures product based on an intraday index that refers to only three hours of trading before delivery – ID3-Price